 Chatbots can and should be fun!
 If you take some time to do market research, you can see many big brands utilizing chatbots to the maximum by offering a casual, fun robot you can talk to.
 Not only are they fun and easy-going, but they’re also helpful!
 Of course, these high-quality chatbots are a combination of a lot of time invested in their production and tweaking, as well as very high budgets.

 However, if your chatbot budget is low, it doesn’t mean you can’t produce captivating, entertaining chatbot scripts that will keep your users satisfied and engaged.
 It’s actually the very best you can do to provide a top-tier chatbot experience if you’re running a simple chatbot (without too much use of AI).

 It will definitely be worth it in the long run if you tweak your chatbot performance to achieve its optimal or near-optimal potential.
 As an AI tool, a chatbot has the capacity to far outweigh the costs with all the benefits it can have for your company (at least in present market conditions).
 Make sure you take advantage of this and start looking at it like the valuable asset that it is!

-Most likely, you will come across other mistakes and errors in your chatbot scripts, UX and performance, other than these we have mentioned above.
+Most likely, you will come across other mistakes and errors.
+As for example in your chatbot scripts, UX and performance.
 The key thing is to have a support team or person ready to tackle these chatbot mistakes and get it back to optimal performance.
-If you’re seeing poor chatbot performance over a longer time period, assess the big picture and take a holistic approach to your sales funnel to see where you’re getting it wrong.
+If you’re seeing poor chatbot performance over a longer time period, assess the big picture.
+Take a holistic approach to your sales funnel to see where you’re getting it wrong.

 Daniela McVicker is a blogger with rich experience writing about UX design, content planning, and digital marketing.
 Currently, she is the content specialist at TopWritersReview, a resource to find the best educational websites for college students where she helps individuals improve their writing and learn useful skills in a more engaging way.